dhmk083/dhmk-zustand-lens/README.md

 With this package you can easily create sub-stores inside main store.

-A lens is a pair of functions `set` and `get` which have same signatures as zustand's functions, but they operate only on a particular slice of main state.
+A lens has a pair of functions `set` and `get` which have same signatures as zustand's functions, but they operate only on a particular slice of main state.

 A quick comparison: